Moycullen Basketball Club

-Cumann Cispheile Mhaigh Cuilinn (Moycullen Basketball Club) is an Irish basketball club based in Moycullen, County Galway.
+Moycullen Basketball Club (also known as Maigh Cuilinn) is an Irish basketball club based in Moycullen, County Galway.
 The club was founded in 1966.
+The club's senior men's representative team has previously played in the Super League, Ireland's top basketball league.

-The club's senior men's representative team plays in the Irish Super League.
-The team first played in the Super League, Ireland's top basketball league, in 2009.
+The men's team first played in the Super League in 2009.
 In 2014, they dropped down to the second-tiered National League Division 1 and won the Division 1 title.
 They subsequently returned to the Super League for the 2015–16 season.
+Following the 2023–24 season, they stepped down to Division One.